Section 780: pipes and pipelines

 1. Co-ordination Arrangements

 This is a National Class dealt with by SVU.
-Responsibilities for ensuring effective co-ordination lies with the Specialists within the SVU.
+Responsibilities for ensuring effective co-ordination lies with the Valuers within the SVU.
 For further information see Rating Manual - Volume 2: Section 1: Practice Note 1: 2005.

 The R2005 Special Category Code 212 should be used.
 As a SVU Class the appropriate suffix letter should be V.